semrush/intergalactic/website/docs/components/link/link.md

 ![link-name](static/name-example-4.png)

-> 💡 If a sentence ends with an e-mail, URL, or domain that is a link, then we do not put a dot at the end of the sentence.
+> 💡 If a sentence ends with an email, URL, or domain that is a link, then we do not put a dot at the end of the sentence.
 Users often copy the address and may accidentally copy the dot as well.

 ![link-name](static/name-example-5.png)